 A service to celebrate Queenie’s life will be held 1:00 p.m. on Saturday, February 1, 2020, at Mt Pilgrim Baptist Church, Williamsburg where she had been a member since childhood.
 Interment to follow in Williamsburg Memorial Park.
 The family will receive friends prior to the service from 11:00 a.m. to 1:00 p.m.
 Flowers may be sent to Whiting’s Funeral Home, 7005 Pocahontas Trail, Williamsburg, VA 23185.
 757-229-3011. whitingsfuneralhome.com

-To send flowers to Queenie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Queenie Jones Evans, please visit our floral store.